Canopus: Evolution

 Canopus lies on the warm side of the instability strip and does not pulsate like Cepheid variables of a similar luminosity.
 However its atmosphere does appear to be unstable, showing strong signs of convection.

-Canopus may not be massive enough for its fusion chain to reach iron and trigger a core collapse and subsequent supernova, instead eventually becoming a neon-oxygen white dwarf.
+Canopus may be massive enough to explode by an iron-core collapse supernova.

 Cultural significance

-Canopus was known to the ancient Mesopotamians and given the name NUN-ki and represented the city of Eridu in the Three Stars Each Babylonian star catalogues and later MUL.APIN around 1100 BC.
+Canopus was known to the ancient Mesopotamians and represented the city of Eridu in the Three Stars Each Babylonian star catalogues and later MUL.APIN around 1100 BC.
+Canopus was called MUL.NUNKI by the Babylonians, which translates as "star of the city of Eridu".
+Eridu was the southernmost and one of the oldest Sumerian cities.
+From there is a good view to the south, so that about 6000 years ago due to the precession of the Earth's axis the first rising of the star Canopus in Mesopotamia could be observed only from there at the southern meridian at midnight.

 Today, the star Sigma Sagittarii is known by the common name Nunki.

 Canopus was not visible to the mainland ancient Greeks and Romans; it was, however, visible to the ancient Egyptians.
 Hence Aratus did not write of the star as it remained below the horizon, while Eratosthenes and Ptolemy—observing from Alexandria—did, calling it Kanōbos.
 An Egyptian priestly poet in the time of Thutmose III mentions the star as Karbana, "the star which pours his light in a glance of fire, when he disperses the morning dew."
 Under the Ptolemies, the star was known as Ptolemaion (Greek: Πτολεμαῖον) and its acronychal rising marked the date of the Ptolemaia festival, which was held every four years, from 262 to 145 BC.